Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 	- I'll get buddy gpt to do convert it later.
 - I want to spend some time today and work on the ni-daqmx side of things

+## 04-28-2025
+- Created a logger singleton, rather than extending it.
+Now I am going to decouple the logger and make each object create a copy of the singleton.
+- Creating a single for each Mqtt Client type
+	- Sensor data (done and needs to be tested)
+	- Status lights (done and needs to be tested)
+	- Experiment Control
+	- Mould Control
+- Working on decoupling mqtt from qt
+- Made a logger and generic mqtt sub module
+	- Created a non-singleton logger as well.
+- Added elapsed time and experiment status lights to the alarms.
+Also made them have a min size
+- Next is the experiment control actions I think